google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 # Recurrent Neural Networks (RNNs)

 <!--
 We have encountered numerous deep neural networks throughout this course.
-In previous tracks, training data flowed through the network (feedforward), and then adjustments were made to the weights in the network from the last layer through the first (backpropagation).
+In previous tracks we've covered, training data flowed through the network (feedforward), and then adjustments were made to the weights in the network from the last layer through the first (backpropagation).

 Just to name a few, we've used dense layers, dropout layers, convolutional layers, and pooling layers.
-In this unit, we will learn about recurrent neural networks, which are not strictly feedforward networks.
+In this unit we will learn about recurrent neural networks, which are not strictly feedforward networks.
 -->

 ---